Shreejaa/PT_APIs/README.md

-- Index.js: Contains ajax calls for the above APIs and results are stored in tables.
+**Index.js** : Contains ajax calls for the above APIs and results are stored in tables.

-- Index.html:Contains Bootstrap elements and a background image with 5 dropdowns for states, classifications, blocks, periods, and groups.
+**Index.html** :Contains Bootstrap elements and a background image with 5 dropdowns for states, classifications, blocks, periods, and groups.